davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/genesis/chapters/genesis-1/verses/genesis-1-4/genesis-1-4-niv.md

 title: "Genesis 1:4 NIV"
 ⬅️: "Genesis 1:3 NIV"
 ➡️: "Genesis 1:5 NIV"
-attribution: "Genesis 1:4 NIV"
 New International Version of: "Genesis 1:4"
-quote: "God saw that the light was good, and he separated the light from the darkness."
+verse: "God saw that the light was good, and he separated the light from the darkness."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---